ainakar/karate-legacy/landing-page/content/_index.md

     id: athletes
     content:
       items:
-        - title: Danial Qays bin Haji Suhardy (Intake 13)
+        - title: Danial Qays bin Haji Suhardy (Intake 13 July)
           text: Karate has been life changing for me.
 From a kid with dreams to competing on an international level representing my country in less than 2 years.
 Building strength and confidence with every punch, kick and kiai (shout).
 It has benefitted me in more ways than I could imagine and being able to express myself through martial arts.
 Every punch thrown with speed, every kick landing with precision and every technique done with intent.
 Karate has taught me courage, discipline and self-control.
           feature_icon: minus
           features: